 Your odds of a successful claim are much greater with an experienced lawyer representing you.
 In addition, a lawyer can help ensure that you receive the correct amount of workers' compensation for your claim.
 If you have been hurt at work, call and schedule a free initial case evaluation with an experienced workers' compensation attorney today so you can file a claim and get the benefits that you are entitled to receive.

-*The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Dollar Tree, or another party, you may not be entitled to any compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
+If you file a claim against Walmart, or another party, you may not be entitled to any compensation.